 I found your site years ago when I was looking for Bob Nutt.
 I've checked back over the years and was thrilled to see so many updates.
 Here is my own, small contribution.

 I had the great good fortune to work as a waitress at Chances R in Champaign from shortly after it opened until I graduated from college in 1970.
 I heard all of the great bands and made some unforgettable friends.
-Are you out there, Terry Murphy, Greg Philbin, Maggie Friend, Nancy Moak?
+Are you out there, Terry Murphy, Gregg Philbin, Nancy Moak?